thoth-tech/SplashkitOnline/Documentation/overview.md

 - Manages messaging between windows/frames using promises and callback IDs.
 - The `PromiseChannel` class wraps `postMessage` with support for temp callbacks and signal based messages.
 - Used heavily by `executionEnvironment.js` to interact with the sandboxed iframe.
+- provides bidirectional communication between the execution environment and the editor

 ### editorMain.js
 - Builds the tabbed editor UI using CodeMirror for syntax highlighting and autocomplete.